 Tiered participation arrangements occur in a payment system when a direct participant of that system provides services that allow other participants to access the system indirectly.
 The indirectly connected participants benefit, in turn, from the clearing and settlement facility services offered by direct participants.

 While indirectly connected parties, i.e. indirect participants and addressable BIC holders, benefit from the settlement facility that would otherwise be costly to access directly, these types of arrangement also entail risks.
 Tiered participation arrangements can create dependencies that may lead to overall credit, liquidity or operational risks for the payment system, its participants or the stability of the banking system.
 Close monitoring of the tiering level in TARGET2 is thus of paramount importance.
-It is also an oversight requirement of Article 17 of the SIPS Regulation.
+It is also an oversight requirement under Article 17 of the SIPS Regulation.